Karanveer2524/BED_Assignment_2/debugging/DEBUGGING_ASSIGNMENT_5.md

   - Test the application using security tools like `OWASP ZAP` to ensure headers are effective.
 - **Understanding of the Project:**
   - Enhances the security of the API by mitigating common web vulnerabilities.

+### **Scenario 3: OpenAPI Documentation Integration**
+- **Breakpoint Location:** `fs.writeFileSync(outputFile, JSON.stringify(swaggerSpec, null, 2));` (Line where the OpenAPI specification is written to `openapi.json`)
+- **Objective:** Debug how API documentation routes are generated and served to ensure accuracy and accessibility.

+#### Debugger Observations:
+- **Variable States:**
+  - `outputDir`: Should contain the correct path to the output directory.
+  - `outputFile`: Should contain the correct path to the `openapi.json` file.
+  - `swaggerSpec`: Should contain the complete OpenAPI specification object.
+- **Call Stack:**
+  - The call stack will show the sequence of operations leading to the generation of the OpenAPI specification.
+- **Behavior:**
+  - The code should create the `public` directory if it doesn’t exist and write the `swaggerSpec` object to `openapi.json`.

+#### Analysis:
+- **What did you learn?**
+  - Confirms that the OpenAPI specification is correctly generated and saved.
+- **Unexpected Behavior?**
+  - If the file is not created, check if the directory path is correct or if there are permission issues.
+- **Areas for Improvement:**
+  - Add error handling for file system operations (e.g., `fs.mkdirSync` and `fs.writeFileSync`).
+  - Validate the `swaggerSpec` object to ensure it conforms to the OpenAPI specification.
+- **Understanding of the Project:**
+  - Ensures that the API documentation is accurate and accessible to developers.